nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

+* 1a.
+The new name, phone number, email or role provided for the member is invalid
+    * 1a1.
+HEY MATEz shows an error message
 * 2a.
-Member name provided by user does not exist in the list of members
+Member name provided by user does not exist in the currently displayed list of members
     * 2a1.
 HEY MATEz shows an error message

 Use case ends.